MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 In this example, we are going to use IonQ as the provider and the `ionq.simulator` as the target.
-To submit the job to the currently selected default quantum workspace, use the command `az quantum job submit`:
+To submit the job to the currently selected default workspace, use the command `az quantum job submit`:

 > [!IMPORTANT]
 > Verify that the Quantum SDK version of the `*.csproj` file is